Saffron - The Wondrous Benefits of the Spice in Your Cupboard

 Emotional eating works to sabotage weight loss efforts, though.

-, daily supplements were given to women to take during their menstrual cycles.
-The participants reported a significant decrease in PMS symptoms with the saffron
+Saffron has also proven effective in treating the moodiness that comes with the premenstrual syndrome (PMS).
+In one study, daily supplements were given to women to take during their menstrual cycles.
+The participants reported a significant decrease in PMS symptoms with the saffron.

 The takeaway from these studies is that the spice saffron provides more than just lively color and unique taste.
 The right saffron supplement will support emotional health, control your appetite and curb impulsive snacking so you can lose weight.